 As a University community, we understand how important it is to look after our wellbeing, especially in times like this which will impact on many areas of our lives.
-The University is committed to supporting all our staff through this very difficult period.
+We are committed to supporting all our staff through this very difficult period.

 Whether you’re working from home, on-site for essential work or on the frontline supporting the NHS, it’s key to look after yourself and look out for those around you.

-Many University support services are now working remotely, and are still available to support staff with practical help, advice, or someone to talk to.
+Many University support services are now working remotely, and are still available to support you with practical help, advice, or someone to talk to.

 Working from home